 has worked her way up to a management position as the coordinator of two programs within the organization.
 Natalie has

-her an excellent coworker.
+excellent coworker.
 She is a true advocate, looking out for the best interest of young people and staff alike.

 The heart of Youth Care Work lies in the ability for one to form meaningful relationships with the young people.
 Natalie has

 always formed strong relationships with the youth with whom she works.
 When asked to comment on Natalie, the young

 people with whom she is currently working with said, "She is always smiling which is nice," and, "Even when things get crazy